 Kerberos principals can be created either on the KDC machine itself or through the network, using an "admin" principal.
-The following instructions assume you are using the KDC machine and using the kadmin.local command line administration utility.
-Using kadmin.local on the KDC machine allows you to create principals without needing to create a separate "admin" principal before you start.
+The following instructions assume you are using the KDC machine and using the kadmin.local

 - a) Create a KDC admin by creating an admin principal: kadmin.local -q "addprinc admin/admin". - b) Confirm that this admin principal has permissions in the KDC ACL.
 Using a text editor, open the KDC ACL file: